What is virgin excavated natural material?

-The waste cannot be classified as VENM if the Acid Sulfate Soil Risk Maps identify a high probability of occurrence of acid sulfate soils or potential acid sulfate soils, unless it has undergone chemical assessment in accordance with the Acid Sulfate Soils Assessment Guidelines (PDF 1MB) and the updated Acid Sulfate Soils Laboratory Method Guidelines Version 2.1 - June 2004 (PDF 1000KB).
+The waste cannot be classified as VENM if the Acid Sulfate Soil Risk Maps identify a probability of occurrence of acid sulfate soils or potential acid sulfate soils, unless it has undergone chemical assessment in accordance with the Acid Sulfate Soils Assessment Guidelines (PDF 1MB) and the updated Acid Sulfate Soils Laboratory Method Guidelines Version 2.1 - June 2004 (PDF 1000KB).

 If the excavated material contains detectable concentrations of reduced inorganic sulfur (‘RIS’) above the laboratory limit of reporting, it would be considered to contain sulfidic ores and soils.
 As such, it would not meet paragraph (b) of the definition of VENM.

 Detectable concentrations of RIS may include actual acidity commonly reported as TAA, potential sulfidic acidity commonly reported as SCR or SPOS, and retained acidity commonly reported as SNAS in a typical laboratory report.